Supercongruences for truncated hypergeometric series and p-adic gamma function: Introduction and statement of results

 \section{Introduction and statement of results}

 For a complex number $a$, the rising factorial or the Pochhammer symbol is defined as $(a)_0=1$ and $(a)_k=a(a+1)\cdots (a+k-1), ~k\geq 1$.
 If $\Gamma(x)$ denotes the Gamma function, then we have $(a)_k=\dfrac{\Gamma(a+k)}{\Gamma(a)}$.
-For a non-negative integer $r$, and $a_i, b_i\in\mathbb{C}$ with $b_i\notin\{\ldots, -3,-2,-1\}$, the (generalized) hypergeometric series ${_{r+1}}F_{r}$ is defined by
+For a non-negative integer $r$, and $a_i, b_i\in\mathbb{C}$ with $b_i\notin\{\ldots, -3,-2,-1, 0\}$, the (generalized) hypergeometric series ${_{r+1}}F_{r}$ is defined by

 which converges for $|\lambda|<1$.
-When we truncate the above sum at $k=n$, it is known as truncated hypergeometric series.
-We use the subscript notation to denote truncated hypergeometric series
+When we truncate the above sum at $k=n$, it is known as a truncated hypergeometric series.
+We use subscript notation to denote the truncated hypergeometric series

-If one of the $a_i$'s is a negative integer, then hypergeometric series \eqref{hyper} terminates.
-More details on hypergeometric series can be found in the books by Bailey \cite{bailey}, Slater \cite{slater} and Andrews, Askey and Roy \cite{andrews}.
+If one of the $a_i$'s is a negative integer, then the hypergeometric series \eqref{hyper} terminates.
+More details on hypergeometric series can be found in the books by W. Bailey \cite{bailey}, L. Slater \cite{slater} and G. Andrews, R. Askey and R. Roy \cite{andrews}.